Green Underlaying Materials for Floating Floors

 - Likewise, try wood under wood.
 Redupax is designed for use under floating laminate and engineered wood floors.
 It is primarily compressed wood certified by the Forest Stewardship Council.
 Note that the manufacturer does not promote Redupax as VOC- or formaldehyde-free.

 - Another option for floating-floor underlay is a 100-percent sheep wool covering.
 Remember, though, that wool is a common allergen.

 Our insulation advice may seem counterintuitive.
 On energy-efficient radiant heat flooring, ignore all the standard sustainability advice about maximizing insulation R-values.
 You need more heat to come through the floor, so lower R-values are better.
-On the other hand, maximize sound insulation no matter the flooring or sub-floor.
-Wool and cork block both sound and heat, so they are not a great option for radiant heat applications, but highly recommended for other floors.
+On the other hand, maximize sound insulation no matter what the flooring or sub-floor may be.
+Wool and cork block both sound and heat, so they're not a great option for radiant heat applications, but highly recommended for other floors.